-The Australian Government has announced a total of \$1,000,000 (GST exclusive) for the Supporting Younger Veterans Grants Program for the 2020-21 financial year.
+The Australian Government has announced a total of \$1,022,000 (GST exclusive) for the Supporting Younger Veterans Grants Program for the 2021-22 financial year.
 The total annual funding will be allocated through one annual funding round.
-The 2020-21 grant opportunity will consider applications under 2 grant categories: Small Grants (up to a maximum of \$50,000 per grant) or Large Grants (from \$50,001 to a maximum of \$150,000).
+The 2021-22 grant opportunity will consider applications under 2 grant categories: small grants (up to a maximum of \$50,000 per grant) or large grants (from \$50,001 to a maximum of \$150,000 per grant).
+There are no pre-determined numbers or funding split for small or large grant applications.

-You may only apply for one grant in this grant opportunity (one Small Grant application, or one Large Grant application) to maximise the organisations and communities benefiting from the program.
+You may only apply for one grant in this grant opportunity (one small grant application, or one large grant application) to maximise the number of organisations and communities benefiting from the program.

-Small Grants
+Small grants

-Small Grants of up to \$50,000 are available for local, community-based projects and activities.
+Small grants of up to \$50,000 per grant are available for local, community-based small-scale projects and activities.
 These grants are for practical projects and activities that support the needs of younger veterans (military service post-1999) and their families as they leave the Australian Defence Force and integrate back into civilian life.
-The vast majority of grants offered under the 2020-21 grant opportunity will be for Small Grants.
+The vast majority of grants offered under the 2021-22 grant opportunity will be for small grants.
+Applicants for small grants will be required to submit a succinct outline of their proposal against the nominated assessment criteria.

-Large Grants
+Large grants

-At the discretion of the decision maker, a small number of Large Grants of up to \$150,000 are available for projects that deliver wellbeing support services and activities of broad scale benefit to the younger veteran community.
+At the discretion of the decision maker, a small number of large grants from \$50,001 and up to a maximum of \$150,000 per grant are available for projects that deliver wellbeing support services and activities of broad scale benefit to the younger veteran community.
+Applicants for large grants will need to provide more detailed information (compared to small grants applicants) about their proposal against the nominated assessment criteria to justify the higher funding amount requested and enable assessment of their applications.